-CCP Case Managers will screen the assessments to identify enrollees who require case management services or who could benefit from a CCP Disease Management program.
+CCP CS Representatives will screen the assessments to identify members who require CM services or who could benefit from a CCP DM program.
 In addition, individuals with special health needs and related care coordination needs will be identified.
-The Case Manager will complete the appropriate referrals to initiate case or disease management for the enrollee.
-The Case Manager or Disease State Manager assigned to the enrollee's case will contact the primary care provider to initiate a plan of care.
-The original assessment form will be mailed to the primary care provider for his/her review and placement in the enrollee's medical record.
-The forms are color-coded for your easy identification; the English version is green, and the Spanish version is peach.
-One form is used for either a pediatric or adult enrollee.
-CCP's health risk assessment does not take the place of the primary care provider's health risk assessment.
+The CS Rep will complete the appropriate referrals to initiate case or disease management for the member.
+The Case Manager or Disease Manager assigned to the member's case will contact the PCP to review the form and initiate a plan of care.